 There are five main eLearning pricing models that you can incorporate into your association’s learning business.
-We’re going to cover what each model entails, how they compare, and instances in which each would be applicable for your association.
+We’re going to cover what each model entails, how they compare, and instances in which each would apply to your association.

 The graphic below provides a summary of each model:

 Under the free pricing model, courses are either entirely free for all to access or otherwise included as part of your members’ annual dues.
 When a member joins your association, they’re able to access your LMS and all of the courses within it at no additional cost.
 Here’s how the free pricing model compares to other pricing models:

 - Pros: Free courses act as a great lead capture tool for professional associations.
 When you provide continuing education for free, you increase membership, member satisfaction, and revenue as professionals will be drawn to the built-in opportunity.

 - Cons: It’s not sustainable to run a learning business that doesn’t generate any revenue.
 If you’re unable to monetize eLearning through another avenue, the free pricing model can turn your programming into a cost center.

 Because the individual courses you provide through the free pricing model yield no revenue for your team, it’s especially crucial to invest in an LMS solution that can generate non-dues revenue for your association in other ways.
 This could mean hosting virtual events, selling tickets to subject matter expert-led discussions, facilitating complex certifications, or including introductory courses for free and charging for more advanced continuing education (CE) opportunities.